A recent special forces raid got out of hand and attracted more attention than its planners intended

-The special units have reached the bridge occupied by the determined yet unaware residents of Kruscica village with the break of dawn at five o'clock in the morning.
-Out of forty protesters the vast majority were women, at the moment of the unexpected visit already alarmed and ready sitting on the bridge over the river.
-To remain seated, that was the plan.
-No defiance, zero provocation, only a peaceful protest and guarding the natural heritage.
-Ten minutes later everything went wrong.
+The bridge was occupied by unidentified residents of the village of Kruscica at five o'clock in the morning.
+Out of 40 protesters, the vast majority were women, and at the moment of the unexpected visit, they were already alert and ready, sitting on the bridge over the river.
+Their plan was to remain seated.
+No defiance, zero provocation, only peaceful protest, and guarding the natural heritage.
+Ten minutes later, everything had gone wrong.

-The police was not alone
+The police were not alone

-The violence investigation in progress
+The investigation into the violence in progress

 ENG Kruscica: What's going on there (Arnika)

 ENG 24/08/2017 Riot police forcibly remove residents defending river against hydropower (Arnika)

 ENG 25.08.2017 Ombudspersons Opened an ex officio Investigation (Ombudsmen of B & H)